 In this section, we present our training-free (\ie zero-shot) framework for long-form video QA, \modelname.
 Videos are a dense form of data with even a few seconds long clip being composed of 100s of frames (individual images).
 In the case of long-form videos, this frame count is even greater.
 However, the information necessary to answer a given question is often contained in a handful of those frames.
 Our framework tackles this challenge of selecting an optimal and minimal set of informative frames.
 We refer to this as keyframe selection.
 Given such a set of useful frames, we also establish optimal strategies for extracting their information using modern large language models (LLMs), taking into account their sequential nature.

-Our proposed \modelname comprises of three components: a \hksfull (\hks), a \vlmfull (\vlm), and an LLM as illustrated in \Cref{fig:overview}.
-The proposed \hks, an efficient, hierarchical keyframe selector is our key contribution. \hks processes up to 900 frames per video conditioned on a given natural language query in order to select a subset of frames most useful for answering that question.
-The selected frames are described in natural language using a more expensive, powerful vision language mode (VLM).
-Our second contribution is a strategy that accounts for the sequential nature of these frames when captioning them using a VLM.
-Finally, an LLM processes all language descriptions of the selected frames to answer a given query.
+Our proposed \modelname comprises of three components: a \hksfull (\hks), a Vision Language Model (VLM), and a Large Language Model (LLM) as illustrated in \Cref{fig:overview}.
+The \hks, an efficient, hierarchical keyframe selector, is the core contribution of our work.
+First, the model processes 900 uniformly sampled frames and clusters them into distinct scenes Next, it extracts keywords from a given natural language query via LLM and selects the frames most relevant to those keywords.
+Finally, the selected frames are described in natural language by a more powerful and computationally intensive VLM.
+Finally, an LLM processes the language descriptions of the selected frames to answer a given query.